davnoor/Fish541-rnaseq/README.md

 -l 50 \
 -s 0.2
 ```
-This step (alignment) should be repeated for each of the samples.
-The output will be an
+This step (alignment) was repeated for each of the (two) samples.
+The output was an
 abundance.tsv file which should be saved in the output folder as instructed in the code.
 This file
 contains abundance estimates (how much of a particular transcript is found in this sample, aka
 expression level).
 Next, a trinity function is run to convert these abundance estimates into a